Shaffaan/100PrisonProblem/README.md

   Then after running the game many times I plot the result and to my surprise the result was exactly around 31%
 </p>
 <img src = "Figure_1.png" />

+This video explains the problem in very detail be sure to check it out
+<a href="https://youtu.be/iSNsgj1OCLA">100 prisoners problem</a>